 - By configuring the Unified Monitoring Agent.
 See

 When managing Oracle Cloud Agent plugins, the Unified Monitoring Agent is referred to as "Custom Logs Monitoring".

 Custom logs can be viewed in the Oracle Cloud Infrastructure Compute instance page, and have an associated Logs resource.
 They can also be viewed on the Logging Search page, Logs page, or within an associated Log Groups detail page.
 Custom logs are also supported in bare metal instances.

 The agent can be installed on many machines, and it pulls logs from local directories, where your apps or systems emit logs.
 The agent can also parse your logs for you.
-All of this is configured in the agent configuration.
-You can create an agent configuration separately and then associate a custom log with it, or create a custom log and then later create its agent configuration.
+All of this is configured in Agent Configurations.
+You can create an agent configuration separately, and then associate a custom log with it, or create a custom log and then later create its agent configuration.

 - What hosts you want logs from.

 - What specific logs you want from the hosts.